 Italy City breaks are the perfect way to experience some of the best historical, cultural and gastronomical treats in the world.
-Italian cities are full of them – from the iconic antiquities and art treasures of Rome, Florence, Venice, Naples and Verona, to the less well-known but nevertheless bright gems of Bologna, Parma, Turin and Milan – just try their cuisine for a start!
+Italian cities are full of them – from the iconic antiquities and art treasures of Rome, Florence, Venice and Verona to the less well-known but nevertheless bright gem of Milan – just try their cuisine for a start!

 The Tuscan capital of Florence is a city made by art lovers for art lovers.
 The Renaissance took it's first steps here painting the city with architectural wonders like the Palazzo Pitti and Uffizi Gallery.
 Explore Florence's other love - food.
 Finish off your day with a Florentine steak and glass of Chianti straight from the Tuscan countryside.

-Many say that as well as being the fashion capital of Italy, Milan has the best opera house in the world.
-Teatro Alla Scala—also known as La Scala—opened in 1778 and Maria Callas and Luciano Pavarotti are just two of the famous opera singers to have graced its hallowed stage.
-Don’t stop there though – go for the classy shopping.
+As well as being the fashion capital of Italy, they say Milan has the best opera house in the world.
+Teatro Alla Scala, aka La Scala, opened in 1778 and Maria Callas and Luciano Pavarotti are just two of the famous opera singers to have graced its hallowed stage.